mttschltz/kittythinks/content/the-canterbury-tales-by-chaucer-the-cook-the-man-of-law-the-shipman.md

 Upon confronting his **wife**, the **merchant** gets told that she believed the money to be her payment for her hospitality and that she will repay him in the  bedroom.

-*"And you know that women naturally desire the same six things as I; they want their husbands to be brave, wise rich, generous with money, obedient to the wife and lievly in the bedroom."
+*"And you know that women naturally desire the same six things as I; they want their husbands to be brave, wise rich, generous with money, obedient to the wife and lively in the bedroom."*
-*